Joan Crawford

 After an absence of nearly two years from the screen, Crawford staged a comeback by starring in Mildred Pierce (1945), for which she won the Academy Award for Best Actress.
 In 1955, she became involved with the Pepsi-Cola Company, through her marriage to company president Alfred Steele.
-After his death in 1959, Crawford was elected to fill his vacancy on the board of directors but was forcibly retired in 1973.
+After his death in 1959, Crawford was elected to fill his vacancy on the board of directors but was forced to retire in 1973.
 She continued acting in film and television regularly through the 1960s, when her performances became fewer; after the release of the horror film Trog in 1970, Crawford retired from the screen.
-Following a public appearance in 1974, after which unflattering photographs were published, Crawford withdrew from public life.
-She became more and more reclusive until her death in 1977.
+She withdrew from public life and became increasingly reclusive until her death in 1977.

 Crawford married four times.
 Her first three marriages ended in divorce; the last ended with the death of husband Al Steele.
 She adopted five children, one of whom was reclaimed by his birth mother.
 Crawford's relationships with her two older children, Christina and Christopher, were acrimonious.
-Crawford disinherited the two and, after Crawford's death, Christina published the "tell-all" memoir Mommie Dearest.
+Crawford disinherited the two and, after Crawford's death, Christina published the tell-all memoir Mommie Dearest.